Skip to content

 • codeAgents.defaultAgent is used when no explicit agent is passed

-• Legacy-like values (claude-think, codex5.3, etc.) normalize to supported agent IDs
+• Legacy-like values (claude-coder, codex5.3, etc.) normalize to supported agent IDs

 Long-running tasks